ibexa/documentation-user/docs/persona_paths/shop_manager.md

 ---
-description: Perform tasks related to running an online store.
+description: Maintain the product catalog information.
 ---

 # Store manager role

-When you run an online store, it's important that you maintain the right turnover of stock while winning new customers and retaining existing ones, and ultimately, bringing profit to the company.
+When maintaining an online product catalog, the product information must stay accurate, well organized, and easy for customers to browse.
 In [[= product_name =]], it means that you must focus on many things, including the following responsibilities:

 - Create and maintain product information (for example, descriptions, tech specifications, or media)
-- Maintain product pricing and shipping cost information
+- Maintain product prices
-- Manage shipping and payment methods
+- Maintaing product availability
-- Manage and track orders
+- Manage customers

 ## What would you like to do today?